Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 These Terms of Use are effective as of September 1, 2025.
 For questions about these Terms or our Service, please contact us at brillai.tutor@gmail.com.

-Thank you for choosing Brill Tutor for your SAT preparation!
+Thank you for choosing Brill Tutor for your standardized test preparation!